 Whether it is conducted at an off-campus research site, in a grower’s field, a producer’s feedlot, in a lab or in a classroom, our research is designed to seek out answers that Nebraskans can use.
 University of Nebraska research is conducted on a vast array of topics that are pertinent to Nebraskans.
-While the primary focus of research conducted within the Eastern Nebraska Research and Extension Center (ENREC) is focused on Eastern Nebraska, our research impacts people across Nebraska, the United States, and the world.
+While the primary focus of research conducted within the Eastern Nebraska Research, Extension and Education Center (ENREEC) is focused on Eastern Nebraska, our research impacts people across Nebraska, the United States, and the world.
 Learn about our latest research projects in the videos on this page.

 Check out these short videos and learn more about our research!

 Joe Luck, Nebraska Extension precision ag engineer, describes UNL studies using multi-hybrid planting in corn and soybean production. - Jan.
 20, 2017